Real-time 3D-aware Portrait Editing from a Single Image: Method

 \section{Method}

 Our approach takes a portrait image $\mathbf{I}$ and its camera pose \textbf{c}, obtained via the face pose estimator~\cite{deng2019accurate}.
 Additionally, the referenced prompts $\mathbf{P}$ (images or texts) serve as the editing instructions.
 The outcome of our model is an edited version of the 3D portraits characterized by NeRF in accordance with the prompts.
 The edited image is denoted as $\mathbf{I}_{p}$.
-Within our framework, we achieve this objective by leveraging the knowledge of 3D GANs and an open-vocabulary text-to-image model, which is distilled into a lightweight module.
+Within our framework, we achieve this objective by leveraging the knowledge of 3D GANs and a text-guided image editing model, which is distilled into a lightweight module.
 Following distillation, our method enables real-time 3D portrait editing and efficient adaptation to user-specified prompts.
 In Sec.~\ref{method:prior}, we offer an illustration of 3D GANs and diffusion models.
 The process of distilling these priors into a lightweight module is outlined in Sec.~\ref{method:distill}.
-Finally, the details for model training and inference, along with the fast adaptation for novel prompts, are presented in Sec.~\ref{method:training}.
+Finally, the details for model training and inference, along with the fast adaptation for customized prompts, are presented in Sec.~\ref{method:training}.